 I was six that day just a few years ago, when the sun shone.
 You came that day, and I don’t think it stopped being sunny ever since.

 I don’t think I quite realized it was you, when you were coming.
 The first mention of you that I can recall is Dad trying to get us to guess what was coming.
-We were having oatmeal at the time, the only thing we had for breakfast those days, and I said, “an egg.”
-The days before you came were muffin days.… Continue Reading
+We were having oatmeal at the time, the only thing we had for breakfast those days, and I said, “an egg.”… Continue Reading

 We rode our huffy bikes to the highest point in town, then dismounted for the walk through the woods.
 Between the radio towers that bore the marks of our bbs and past the old crumbling reservoir, we headed for our newest fort.
 My brother and I built tree forts, but this was a dee-lux tree apartment.
 It had rather stunning views.
-To the west, the flood plain of the Chehalis river, and the north held the stunning visage which is the ‘Yard Bird.’
-We had scavenged old wood from a broken down cabin to make the platform and Nathan dipped into his savings to finish it off.… Continue Reading
+To the west, the flood plain of the Chehalis river, and the north held the stunning visage which is the ‘Yard Bird.’… Continue Reading

 Learn to love people slowly.
 Pick up their rhythm, fall in with their beat–let yours be interrupted.
 Loving people is not like walking into a room and fumbling for the nearest switch.
 Surely love is like entering and discovering the candles, one by one.
 It is finding a way to each one (without rearranging the furniture or trying to clean on the way).
 Love is no conquistador; it wields no torch to hasten a task; it is not on the lookout for other, better rooms. … Continue Reading